-According to the RBI circular, the credit score or debit cardholder can give a mandate to the card provider for automated payments to a merchant.
+According to the RBI circular, the credit score or debit cardholder can mandate the card provider for automated payments to a merchant.
 The most limit for a transaction below this facility is ₹2,000.
 No extra charges may be charged for presenting this e-mandate facility on playing cards for habitual transactions.
 However, this facility on credit and debit playing cards may be the relevant handiest for habitual transactions – now not for a ‘once best charge.

-A debit or credit cardholder who wants to choose this e-mandate facility will need to adopt a one-time registration method, with AFA (additional issue of authentication) validation through the company.
+A debit or credit cardholder who wants to choose this e-mandate facility will need to adopt a one-time registration method, with AFA (additional authentication) validation through the company.
 For the primary transaction in an e-mandate based totally habitual transaction collection, AFA validation shall be required.

-Subsequent recurring transactions will be carried out only for the one’s cards which have been efficaciously registered and for which the primary transaction became effectively authenticated and authorized, the RBI stated.
+Subsequent recurring transactions will be carried out only for the one’s cards that have been efficaciously registered and for which the primary transaction became effectively authenticated and authorized, the RBI stated.
 These next transactions can be carried out without AFA, it added.
 If the debit/credit score holder wishes to withdraw the e-mandate at a later level, the cardholder will provide an internet facility for the cardholder to choose out.

-MUMBAI: Four humans were killed and 3 others injured after a fire broke out on the Oil and Natural Gas Corporation’s (ONGC) plant in Navi Mumbai township of Maharashtra on Tuesday, police stated.
+Four humans were killed and 3 others injured after a fire broke out on the Oil and Natural Gas Corporation’s (ONGC) plant in Navi Mumbai township of Maharashtra on Tuesday, police stated.
 The ONGC said there had been no effect on oil processing and that the fuel turned diverted to its Hazira plant in the Surat district of Gujarat.
 The blaze erupted around 7 am in a processing plant of the ONGC placed in Uran’s neighboring Navi Mumbai, the police stated.

 “Four human beings were killed and three others injured within the mishap,” a senior police professional stated.
-“Fire broke out in hurricane water drainage in Uran Plant early morning effectively doused within two hours by way of fireplace fighting team. #ONGCs sturdy disaster mitigation preparedness helped get rid of this foremost fireplace in a completely short time,” the ONGC stated in a tweet.
+“Fire broke out in hurricane water drainage in Uran Plant early morning effectively doused within two hours by way of fireplace fighting team. #ONGCs sturdy disaster mitigation preparedness helped get rid of this foremost fireplace in a short time,” the ONGC stated in a tweet.